hmito/esj73web/faq_en.md

 ### Can you adjust the schedule for my presentation or session?
 What should I do?

 We cannot accept any requests to change the conference program under any circumstances.
-For more details, please refer to [*Why are we so inflexible?*](https://esj.ne.jp/meeting/info/why_so_inflexible.html).
+For more details, please refer to <a href="https://esj.ne.jp/meeting/info/why_so_inflexible_e.html" target="_blank">*Why are we so inflexible?*</a>.

 ### I registered in advance but have not received the program booklet

+No printed conference program booklet will be produced for this event.
+Please obtain necessary information from the conference website, the abstracts website, and the conference platform (RakuRaku-Conference).

 ## Abstracts